 Uncategorized

 In the United States, not every child can live in a household with their biological parents or guardians.
 Instead, sometimes children may need to be placed in foster care, an intricate safety net that consists of various programs working in tandem with the U.S. government to provide a safe environment for youth.
+So, how does foster care work to achieve this goal?
 Keep reading to learn more about the foster care system and its impact on children today.

 Foster care is a temporary arrangement where kids live with relatives, foster parents or in designated facilities for a short or long period of time.
 This occurs when their biological parents cannot meet their basic needs.
 This allows parents time to “press pause” and regroup with the ultimate goal being reunification.